MarkXA/nidevconf/content/conference-day.md

 ### By car

 Discounted parking is available at the [APCOA Lanyon Place car park](https://goo.gl/maps/kY77gfY7MKkEic7d8) (note **NOT** the Oxford Street car park adjacent to the Waterfront Hall - it's a little further along Lanyon Place).
-To avail of the discounted £10 day rate, visit https://citycentre.apcoa.co.uk/ and prebook use the following details:
+To avail of the discounted £10 day rate, visit https://citycentre.apcoa.co.uk/ and prebook using the following details:

 * Select parking location **Lanyon Place**
 * Choose **Day Parking (£20)**